p2635/cypress-realworld-testing-course-app/README.md

 - Start Date: 12 January 2023
 - Completed Date: in progress

 This repo was cloned from: https://github.com/cypress-io/cypress-realworld-testing-course-app.
 This files here relate to the Testing your first application course on [learn.cypress.io](https://learn.cypress.io/).
-However, I have also documented my progress for the other courses on the website.
+However, I have also documented my progress for the other courses on the website:

+1. Testing Your First Application - How to test your first application with Cypress.
+2. Testing Foundations - The fundamentals and testing basics you need to write great tests.
+3. Cypress Fundamentals - The fundamentals of Cypress you must know.
+4. Advanced Cypress Testing Concepts - Some of the more advanced Cypress testing concepts that take your tests to the next level.

 ## Course 1: Testing Your First Application (complete) - [course link](https://learn.cypress.io/testing-your-first-application)